499602D2/tg-launchbot/README.md

 	- ✅ add probability of launch and launch location, separate from mission name etc. with \n\n

-	- ✅ **(moved to 0.6)** handle notification send checks with schedule, instead of polling every 20-30 seconds (i.e. update schedule every time db is updated)

-	- ✅ **(moved to 0.6)** unify spx-launch database and launch database into one file with separate tables

 	- ✅ allow users to set their own notifications (i.e. 24h/12h/...)

 	- ✅ allow users to set their own timezone

-### 0.6 / major back-end improvements and changes
+### 1.6 / major back-end improvements and changes

 	- ✅ upgrade to the LL2 API (LL1 closes at the end of October)

-	- perform API requests intelligently, as the monthly request quota is enough for only one request every 8 minutes
+	- ✅ perform API requests intelligently, as the monthly request quota is enough for only one request every 8 minutes

 		- don't update API on startup, unless it has been sufficiently long since last check: store requests in memory + storage

-		- use schedule to schedule requests: just before a launch is due, plus for when notifications are supposed to be sent
+		- ✅ use schedule to schedule requests: just before a launch is due, plus for when notifications are supposed to be sent

-		- a raw update schedule of once every 15 - 60 minutes
+		- ✅ a raw update schedule of once every 15 - 60 minutes

 	- check for launch notifications intelligently